Novik/ruTorrent/.github/ISSUE_TEMPLATE/javascript-errors.md

 *JS error: [https://www.example.com/rutorrent/ : 1118] Uncaught ReferenceError: bobo is not defined*

 **Give us the stack trace**
+*Please note this feature is currently only supported on the master branch.*

 *In Google Chrome go to Options -> More tools -> Developer tools.*
-*Select the console tab at the top.
+*Select the "console" tab at the top.
 Then click the "info" tab on the left.*

 *Uncaught ReferenceError: bobo is not defined from ReferenceError: bobo is not defined
     at String.<anonymous> (<anonymous>:1118:4)